TUBB/SwipeMenu/README.md

 Features
 ========

- * Support LinearLayoutManager、GridLayoutManager and StaggeredGridLayoutManager for RecyclerView (only horizontal)
+ * Support LinearLayoutManager、GridLayoutManager and StaggeredGridLayoutManager for RecyclerView (`only horizontal`)
+ * Support ListView and GridView (`only horizontal`)
  * On-off swipe ability
  * Not intercept item touch event
  * Left/Right and Top/Bottom menu support, free switch